 Most people understand that a rainbow is light spread into various colors by airborne water drops.
 But to many a rainbow is a random, unpredictable phenomenon.
 Actually, the natural laws governing rainbow quite specific and predictable, and understanding these laws can help photographers anticipate a rainbow and enhance its capture.

 Let there be light

 These visible wavelengths are captured by our eyes and interpreted by our brain.
-When the our eyes take in light consisting of the full range of visible wavelengths, we perceive it as white (colorless) light.
-We perceive color when some wavelengths are more prevalent than others.
-For example, when light strikes an opaque (solid) object such as a tree or rock, some of its wavelengths are absorbed; the wavelengths not absorbed are scattered.
+When our eyes take in light comprised of the full range of visible wavelengths, we perceive it as white (colorless) light.
+Color registers when some wavelengths are more prevalent than others.
+For example, when light strikes an opaque (solid) object such as a tree or rock, some of its wavelengths are absorbed; the wavelengths not absorbed are scattered (reflected).
 Our eyes capture this scattered light, send the information to our brains, which interprets it as a color.
-When light strikes water, some is absorbed and scattered by the surface, enabling us to see the water; some light passes through the water’s surface, enabling us to see what’s in the water; and some light is reflected by the surface, enabling us to see reflections.
+When light strikes water, some is absorbed, some passes through to reveal the submerged world, and some light is reflected by the surface as a reflection.

 But simply separating the light into its component colors isn’t enough to create a rainbow—if it were, we’d see a rainbow whenever light strikes water.
 Seeing the rainbow spectrum caused by refracted light requires that the refracted light be returned to our eyes somehow.